I love this topic because it involves one of my favorite ways to know about something.

 I know firsthand that finding the right therapist is the most important part of successful therapy.
 You can go to the most popular, buzzed-about therapist, but if it’s not a good fit, you’ll be less than buzzed.

-I went to a few that felt totally wrong.
+I went to a few who felt totally wrong.

 The first therapist was a guy with a snazzy downtown address.
 Once I stepped into his office, I immediately felt out of place.
 He listened silently as I poured out my heart out.
-At the end, he simply said “You’re depressed and need medication.”
+At the end, he said “You’re depressed and need medication.”
 That was all he said.
 (Check, please.)

-I tried another therapist who was a woman, thinking that I’d feel more comfortable with her.
+I tried a female therapist, thinking that I’d feel more comfortable with a woman.
 She was OK, but her office had such harsh overhead fluorescent lights that I left with a headache, never to return.

 One ate her dinner while she listened to me.
 And still another wrote his notes while I talked.

 None of these therapists felt right.
 My intuition said no.

 Then there were the other 2 — at separate times for separate issues.
 C was older with lots of experience, and B was recently out of grad school.
 Through their words, body language and office environment, I felt safely held.
-I knew that I’d be able to use their holding spaces to work on whatever I needed.
+I knew that I’d be able to work on whatever I needed.

 My intuition said yes.